wintersnowgod/dotfiles-hyprland/README.md

 ```
 4. I use `tuned-ppd` for power management.
 You can substitute it with `power-profiles-daemon`.

-4. There is user.js file in .mozilla folder.
+5. There is user.js file in .mozilla folder.
 There are some tweaks I like to use.
 If you want you can copy that to your firefox profile folder ie `~/.mozilla/(your profile)/user.js`.

+6. Dolphin open with fix.
+Install `archlinux-xdg-menu` and make sure `env = XDG_MENU_PREFIX,arch-` is set on the hyprland config.
+(It is enabled on my configs and the pkg is in the pkg list below) then run `kbuildsyscoca6` once and it should be okay.
+If it somehow becomes empty again (installing `xdg-desktop-portal-kde` did it for me) then rerun the command again.

 ## Dependencies
 ### Pacman pkgs